Certification, quality standards and labelling rules for UK wine producers, documents for wine importers and licensing for wine sellers.

 There are several key documents and forms.
 A VI 1 is a document issued in a third country that fully describes wines imported into the European Community (EC).

 The VI 2 form - an extract of the VI 1 - is used when third-country consignments are split for sending to different destinations.
 You can obtain form VI 2 from HM Revenue & Customs (HMRC).
-To order the form, contact HMRC VAT Helpline on Tel 0845 010 9000.
+To order the VI 2 form, contact HMRC VAT Helpline.

 Once the VI 2 form is completed, you should retain and present it to visiting HMRC officers, who will endorse and stamp the document.